JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

   `lsblk -o UUID,NAME,FSTYPE,SIZE,LABEL,MODEL`
 * Open fstab file in Nano editor .<br/>
   `nano /etc/fstab`
-  * Paste this line to the end of fstab (be sure to replace the UUID with your own).<br/>
+  * Paste this line at the end of fstab (be sure to replace the UUID with your own).<br/>
     `UUID=b27dbaa1-6809-45d1-89dd-e3b700b46074 /mnt/hdd ext4 noexec,defaults 0 0`
 * Create mount point for the SSD/HDD.<br/>
   `mkdir /mnt/hdd`